PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/install.md

 {% capture notice-1 %}**Prerequisite: XCode Command Line Tools**

-Entering `gcc -v` in the terminal will begin dialog to download the Xcode Command Line Tools if they're not already installed.
+Entering `gcc -v` in the terminal will begin a dialog to download the Xcode Command Line Tools if they're not already installed.

 {% endcapture %}<div class="notice">{{ notice-1 | markdownify }}</div>